biometrixtech/Hardware/documentation/api.md

 If the request was not successful, the Service __may__ respond with:

- * `409 Conflict` with `Status` header equal to `DuplicateMacAddress`, if an accessory with that MAC address has already been registered.
+ * `409 Conflict` with `Status` header equal to `DuplicateEntity`, if an accessory with that MAC address has already been registered.

 #### Login